-- 52. GRECO concludes that although Denmark has made some limited further progress in the implementation of the recommendations contained in the Third Round Evaluation report, this has no impact on the number of fully implemented recommendations.
-Out of a total of fourteen recommendations, six have been implemented satisfactorily or dealt with in a satisfactory manner, four recommendations have been partly implemented and four remain not implemented. - 53.
-With respect to Theme I Incriminations, only recommendation i has not been implemented.
-Concerning Theme II - Transparency of Party Funding, recommendations iv and v have been dealt with in a satisfactory manner, recommendations i, iii, vi and vii have been partly implemented and recommendations ii, viii and ix remain not implemented. - 54.
-As for incriminations, GRECO notes that it has not been made clear beyond any doubt that all forms of "undue advantages" are covered by the relevant bribery offences concerning foreign and international public officials. - 55.
-With regard to transparency of party funding, GRECO already welcomed some progress in the Sixth Interim Compliance Report.
-It now notes some further limited progress, i.e. to establish guidelines in respect of party financing.
-However, GRECO is concerned by the lack of progress in in response to a number of other recommendations aimed at enhancing the overall transparency of political financing in Denmark (e.g. to introduce a ban on anonymous donations to individual election candidates, to require more transparency as to the value of certain donations and to improve the monitoring of political financing).
+- 52. GRECO concludes that Denmark has made some further progress in the implementation of the recommendations contained in the Third Round Evaluation report.
+Eight of the fourteen recommendations have now been implemented satisfactorily or dealt with in a satisfactory manner, two recommendations remain partly implemented and four remain not implemented. - 53.
+With respect to Theme I Incriminations, recommendations ii-v have been implemented satisfactorily or dealt with in a satisfactory manner; only recommendation i has not been implemented.
+Concerning Theme II Transparency of Party Funding, recommendations iii and vii have been implemented satisfactorily, recommendations iv and v have been dealt with in a satisfactory manner, recommendations i and vi have been partly implemented and recommendations ii, viii and ix remain not implemented. - 54.
+As for incriminations, GRECO reiterate is concern that it has not been made clear beyond any doubt that all forms of "undue advantages" are covered by the relevant bribery offences concerning foreign and international public officials. - 55.
+With regard to transparency of party funding, GRECO notes some further progress in that new Guidelines have been established in respect of political party financing, which clarify, among others, the issue of how so called in-kind donations are to be accounted for.
+Moreover, it is noticeable that the same Guidelines also have an impact on auditors independence vis-à-vis the party they are to audit, namely that they cannot be members of that party, nor can they continue auditing the same party for longer periods than seven consecutive years.
+While this is good progress, GRECO remains concerned by the lack of progress in response to a number of other recommendations aimed at enhancing the overall transparency of political financing in Denmark, in particular to introduce a ban on anonymous donations to individual election candidates, to require more transparency as to the value of certain donations and to improve the supervision of political financing (which goes beyond the pure auditing of their accounts).
 GRECO urges the Danish authorities to further pursue the implementation of the pending recommendations. - 56.
-Pursuant to Rule 31 revised, paragraph 9 of its Rules of Procedure GRECO asks the Head of Delegation of Denmark to submit additional information, regarding the implementation of recommendation i (Theme I) and of recommendations i-iii and vi-ix (Theme II), by 30 June 2020 at the latest. - 57.
+Pursuant to Rule 31 revised, paragraph 9 of its Rules of Procedure GRECO asks the Head of Delegation of Denmark to submit additional information, regarding the implementation of recommendation i (Theme I) and of recommendations i, ii, vi, viii and ix (Theme II), by 31 March 2022 at the latest. - 57.
 Finally, GRECO invites the authorities of Denmark to authorise, as soon as possible, the publication of the report, to translate it into the national language and to make this translation public.